Theming using CSS Variables

 FinishandCancelbuttons in all Wizards have been reversed

-- The following CSS Variable changes have been made Toolbar in the Dashboard
+- The following CSS Variable changes have been made to the Toolbar in the Dashboard

 - All Names have a line above them